bsugg/Project2/Tuesday.md

 Performance metrics for the **Random Forests** model predictions on `newsTest` with **`MTRY=`2**:
-**Accuracy:** 0.6438
+**Accuracy:** 0.6388
-**Misclassification Rate:** 0.3562
+**Misclassification Rate:** 0.3612

-These values will be later compared against the upcoming Linear Regression Model to determine best performance between the two.
+These values will be evaluated in the *Conclusion* section to determine the best performance between the two models.

-## Linear Regression Model
+## Generalized Linear Regression Model

-The approach for the Generalized Linear Model with Logistic Regression was chosen given the non-continuous, binary nature of our outcome of predicting either a 0 or 1 for popularity.
+The approach for the **Generalized Linear Model with Logistic Regression** was chosen given the non-continuous, binary nature of our response variable `sharesPopular` of predicting a value of 0 or 1 for popularity.
 The same set of possible predictors will be provided.

 ### Fit

-The fit for the logistic regression model is done here again using k-fold cross validation on the `newsTrain` data set.
+The fit for this model is done using k-fold cross validation on the `newsTrain` data set.
 Since less computation is required, we have increased our training to 10 folds, with resampling repeated 5 times.
 The `family="binomial"` argument has been provided to the `glm` method to explicitly state the desired fit of logistic regression, although the `caret` package should recognize this as the optimal approach even without the argument.

 As before, all `weekday_is_*` variables have been excluded from the training since the data set is filtered on just one published day of the